 Sophomore Information Meeting (Declaring a Major)

 The art and art history department conducts a group meeting in the spring of each year for all sophomores who wish to consider a major or minor in art or art history.
 It is a general orientation meeting for all interested students after which they will select an advisor for their program.
 The meeting is publicized in advance and students are encouraged to indicate their intention to attend it to the department coordinator.
-At the meeting the students will have to meet faculty and learn about becoming a studio art, architecture or art history major.
+At the meeting the students will have to meet faculty and learn about becoming a studio art or art history major.
 Faculty also will address the steps in declaring the major and minor.

 Junior Review and Junior Art History Review